 In saying that “Anyone can write a program” that will find word combinations in a

-large block of text that equates to the Newton Bible Code, James introduces a
+large block of text that equates to the Sagan Signal, James introduces a

 new way to test my claim that I wholeheartedly embrace and accept.

 When James says “anyone,” he, of course, includes himself, and, beyond that, he